-Darren Prince: [00:32:19] I don’t know what it’s like.
-I think it was Navy with gold, the flashier the better.
-That’s what it was back then.
+Darren Prince: [00:32:19] I don't know!
+I think it was navy with gold.
+The flashier the better.
+That's what it was back then.

-Jordan Harbinger: [00:032:25] And you’re this Jewish kid who I assumed had a bunch of really gaudy ass jewelry on.
+Jordan Harbinger: [00:032:25] And you’re this Jewish kid, who I assume had a bunch of really gaudy ass jewelry on.

 Darren Prince: [00:32:33] Exactly.
 I had a diamond dollar sign ring.
-If that was the last piece of jewelry in the world, I wouldn’t be wearing it to this day, but it was horrendous looking.
-I lived in that thing I slept in.
-I bought it out like a flea market vendor for like five grand one day and it was like everything to me.
+If that was the last piece of jewelry in the world, I wouldn't be wearing it to this day, but it was horrendous looking.
+I lived in that thing.
+I slept in it.
+I bought it at like a flea market vendor for like five grand one day and it was like everything to me.
 People would stop me.
-I guess back then in ’86, ’87, it might have been considered cool, but when I look back to see how deeply insecure and hurt that Darren Prince was to have the word dollar sign ring.
+I guess back then in ’86, ’87, it might have been considered cool.
+But when I look back to see how deeply insecure and hurt that Darren Prince was to have to wear a dollar sign diamond ring.
 Look at me now.

-Darren Prince: [00:33:03] This is Avery bracelet.
+Darren Prince: [00:33:03] This is a recovery bracelet.
 And this is the same thing about spiritual energy and good vibes.

-Jordan Harbinger: [00:33:17] Right real diamonds.
-So, this is like some stuff that got pawn when a drug dealer got arrested, that is in his drawer, something like Iceberg Slim lost it in a fire.
-Oh my God, but you’re still in the high life.
-Like you’re going on Arsenio Hall successful teenagers.
+Jordan Harbinger: [00:33:17] Right!
+Real diamonds.
+So this is like some stuff that got pawned when a drug dealer got arrested, it was in his drawer, something like Iceberg Slim lost it at a bar.
+Oh, my God.
+But you're still in the high life.
+Like you're going on Arsenio Hall, Successful Teenagers.

 Darren Prince: [00:33:34] That never happened.
-I’ll never forget the call.
+I'll never forget the call.
 This was another lesson from my dad.
-Danny Zuker who’s a very big time in the industry still.
-He calls me up.
+Danny Zuker, who’s a very big time in the industry still, he calls me up.
 I was at Bridgeport.
-I was her freshman college.
-He said, “We read about you in USA Today and Arsenio Hall’s doing an amazing segment on successful teenagers and he’s got you.
-I think the girl was from Suffolk Long Island [00:33:52] and one other person.
-We’re going to fly you out in two weeks.
-We’ll have our office call you.”
-So, of course, as an insecure cocky arrogant Jewish kid, I started calling up my friends.
-Everybody, we’ve gone out that night got wasted to celebrate.
+I was there, freshman in college.
+He said, “We read about you in USA Today and Arsenio Hall's doing an amazing segment on successful teenagers, and he's got you, I think the girl was from Soho Soda out of Long Island, and one other person.
+We're going to fly you out in two weeks.
+We'll have our office call you.”
+So, of course, as an insecure, cocky, arrogant Jewish kid, I started calling up my friends.
+Everybody, the dorm room’s going nuts, we’re all going out that night, getting wasted to celebrate.
 I call my dad the next morning.
-He goes, “You didn’t tell anybody, did you?”
+He goes, “You didn't tell anybody yet, did you?”
 I was like, “I told a couple of people.”
-He goes, “Darren, learn one thing until you’re on that set of that studio, not on the plane, until you walk in and they mic you up, you have nothing.”
-And about four days later, he called me to break my heart and say that they’re moving away from the segment.
+He goes, “Darren, learn one thing: until you're on that set of that studio -- not on the plane -- until you walk in and they mic you up, you have nothing.”
+And about four days later, he called me to break my heart and say that they're moving away from the segment.
 But I did get USA Today.
 I think there was like Sally Jessy Raphael, New York Post, Wall Street Journal, but Arsenio would have been it.
-I could have had Jeff Hamilton jacket on with the diamonds.
-I mean what an entrance.
+I could have had a Jeff Hamilton jacket on with the diamonds.
+I mean, what an entrance!

 Jordan Harbinger: [00:34:41] Would have shown up with the ring and the jacket?

-Darren Prince: [00:34:43] Forget about it.
-Unbelievable with the Versace glasses with the gold on the side.
+Darren Prince: [00:34:43] Forget about it!
+It would have been unbelievable with the Versace glasses with the gold on the side.

 Jordan Harbinger: [00:34:48] Yeah.
-You look like Jewish TI, a Jewish Flavor Flav.
-Your dad did have good advice though.
+You’d look like Jewish TI!
+A Jewish Flavor Flav.
+Your dad did have some good advice, though.
 He said your reputation is the hardest thing to build and the easiest thing to lose.
-It’s a very dad quote.
+It's a very dad quote.

 Darren Prince: [00:35:00] Exactly.

-Darren Prince: [00:35:17] I’m at this stage, I don’t think we bring many new people into the personal circle.
-It’s more corporate, any type of business partnerships.
+Darren Prince: [00:35:17] I mean, at this stage, I don't think we bring many new people into the personal circle.
+It's more corporate, any type of business partnerships.
 Most of my guys are so smart.
 They know.
-You know Hulk got his tight circle, Ric Flair does, Charlie Sheen does.
-Everybody’s got.
-Obviously, Magic is, you know, it’s like Fort Knox to get in there.
-And I think they know what their age at this point who the real people and who are the ones that you have to kind of keep away and out of that little tight-knit spot because everybody wants something out.
-And that’s the other reason I tell my guys in my office.
-I think we’re so successful with them, not just professionally but personally.
-I’m not that guy that they ask for anything.
-I’ve never been, I did it one time in my life and it’s in the book on the back cover right there.
-And it’s the fact that Magic Johnson–
+You know, Hulk’s got his tight circle, Ric Flair does, Charlie Sheen does.
+Everybody’s got -- obviously, Magic is, you know, it's like Fort Knox to get in there.
+And I think they know at their age, at this point, who the real people and who are the ones that you have to kind of keep away and out of that little tight-knit spot, because everybody wants something out of them.
+And that's the other reason I tell my guys in my office, I think we're so successful with them, not just professionally but personally, I'm not that guy that asks for anything.
+I've never been.
+I did it one time in my life and it's in the book on the back cover right there.
+And it's the fact that Magic Johnson --

 Jordan Harbinger: [00:35:59] The blurb.

-Darren Prince: [00:36:00] –that wrote the Magic Johnson with the forward.
-They know me, I don’t do that.
-I don’t want to be that guy.
-I want to be the guy that’s calling them because I have an opportunity for them not to take something from them.
+Darren Prince: [00:36:00] -- that wrote the Magic Johnson with the foreword.
+They know me, I don't do that.
+I don't want to be that guy.
+I want to be the guy that's calling them because I have an opportunity for them, not to take something from them.

-Jordan Harbinger: [00:36:09] I have trouble with that to it took me years to even ask for help with things that people wanted to give me it took me a long time to even go.
-“Well, I really need this thing.
+Jordan Harbinger: [00:36:09] I have trouble with that, too.
+It took me years to even ask for help with things that people wanted to give me.
+It took me a long time to even go, “Well, I really need this thing.
 And I know that this person can do it.”
-What do you think that is?
-It goes to the unworthiness.
-Right?
+Why do you think that is?
+It goes to the unworthiness, right?

 Jordan Harbinger: [00:37:10] Of course.
-Yeah, like if this book was just about you and is a bunch of selfies with you and famous people, it would have been harder for you to ask exactly for that for sure.
+Yeah, like if this book was just about you and is a bunch of selfies with you and famous people, it would have been harder for you to ask for that for sure.
 Going back to our wild, insecure teenagers, you started lifting weights and doing steroids and stuff like that.
-You know that obviously is the same pathology coming into play that caused all kinds of health problems.
-I mean at this point give us a picture of what you’re doing on a day-to-day basis.
-You’re drinking, popping pills.
+You know that, obviously, is the same pathology coming into play.
+That caused all kinds of health problems.
+I mean at this point, give us a picture of what you're doing on a day-to-day basis.
+You're drinking, popping pills.

-Darren Prince: [00:37:35] I’m drinking, I’m popping pills, making tens of thousands of dollars a week, flipping and buying and selling vintage baseball cards, and finally got beautiful women in my life, to pick off whatever I want to, which again was something new that I wasn’t used to.
-I go to the gym six days a week, injecting steroids, taking pills of steroids.
-I thought life was great that this was it.
+Darren Prince: [00:37:35] I’m drinking, I'm popping pills, making tens of thousands of dollars a week, flipping and buying and selling vintage baseball cards, and finally got beautiful women in my life, the pick of whatever I wanted, which again was something new that I wasn’t used to.
+I’d go to the gym six days a week, injecting steroids, taking pills of steroids.
+I thought life was great, that this was it.
 I mean everybody wanted to hang out with me.
 Everyone wanted to be in my inner circle, and I wanted everybody to be in my inner circle because I needed it.
 I loved it.
 I loved the attention.
 I love the fact that I finally felt like something in my life.

 Jordan Harbinger: [00:38:08] Yeah, I could totally identify with all this.
-I think that’s why I like the book because I was just like, oh my God, I took a lot of these boxes.
-That’s why I’m careful.
+I think that's why I like the book, because I was just like, “Oh, my God, I tick a lot of these boxes.”
+That's why I'm careful.